 1–Start with getting the correct size according to your torso length.

-2–Then use the main body synch strap to tighten the overall pack.
+2–Then use the main body cinch strap to tighten the overall pack.

 4–Then tighten the top cinch straps to pull the pack closer to your body.

-Proper fit customized to what happens to be in your pack and snugged up to your body results in a more comfortable and efficient hiking.
+Proper fit customized to what happens to be in your pack and snuggled up to your body results in more comfortable and efficient hiking.